jdantonio/devbootcamp-2013-presentation/what-ive-learned-presentation-notes.md

 * Never stop challenging yourself
 * Some risks won't pay off
 * But there are no rewards without risk
-* As my father used to say, "The worst they can do is say 'No"
+* "If somebody offers you an amazing opportunity but you are not sure you can do it, say yes – then learn how to do it later!" ― Richard Branson

 ## Sometimes the best idea isn't yours